 A California therapist, Susan, driving from a dinner with friends was stopped by a police officer who administered a breathalyzer test and determined she was under the influence of alcohol and above the legal limit.
 She was immediately arrested and charged with a Driving Under the Influence (DUI).
 The California Board of Behavioral Sciences which governs LCSW (Licensed Clinical Social Workers, Licensed Marriage and Family Therapists (LMFT), LPCC (Licensed Professional Clinical Counselors), and LEP (Licensed Educational Psychologists) was automatically notified once these criminal charges were filed and Susan received a letter indicating that the Board had launched an investigation.
 Susan was beside herself.
 She had never been arrested before or even had a traffic ticket let alone an investigation by her professional licensing board and she had a well-established and successful professional practice.

-Fortunately, before communicating with investigators, Susan contacted our offices at Lucy McAllister Licensing Law.
+Fortunately, before communicating with investigators, Susan contacted our offices at The Law Offices of Lucy S. McAllister.
 We were able to successfully build an evidence-based case which demonstrated successfully to the board that there was insufficient evidence that Susan should be disciplined by the board by having her license suspended or revoked and she received only a citation as a result.

 “I received a letter from the Board of Behavioral Sciences Examiner yesterday, in which the Board agreed to no further action to be taken on my professional license.
 This is because of the diligent, thorough work and guidance by Lucy McAllister, my attorney.
 I owe her a debt of gratitude.
 I entered into my case with so much shame and regret.
 I was so demoralized.
 So down on myself and embarrassed.
 Lucy held the hope and consistently told me, “Susan, don’t worry, this mistake will not define you”.
 So, far in the end it has not.
 It was as Lucy said a block in the road of life and now my professional career and life continues.”